 \begin{enumerate}

-\item if two different vehicles are in the transmission range, and both belong to the same anonymity sets (considering the property 4 of the multilevel anonymity set architecture), what is the average time that another vehicle takes to decide that the messages are, in fact, from two different vehicles, and not from a (potencial) \textit{sybil} node?
+\item if two different vehicles are in the transmission range, and both belong to the same anonymity sets (considering property 4 of the multilevel anonymity set architecture), what is the average time that another vehicle takes to decide that the messages are, in fact, from two different vehicles, and not from a (potential) \textit{sybil} node?

 \item what is the average time one vehicle takes to detect a \textit{sybil} attack from \textit{beacon} messages?